DreasL02/NeuralNetworkAccelerator/README.md

 It provides a series of debug signals to allow for inspection of the internal state of the accelerator.

 ## Unit Tests and Verification
+To verify the functionality of the accelerator, a series of unit tests have been written.
+These can be found in the [`test`](src/test/scala) folder.

+The tests roughly corresponds to the different modules in the design.

+A subset of the tests are listed below:
+- A test of the systolic array, which tests the functionality of the systolic array and the rounder, with the possibility of easily matrix dimensions and fixed point format.
+It automatically compares the result of the systolic array to the result of a matrix multiplication in software, both in fixed point and inferred to floating point.
+- A test of the entire layer function datapath, with the same functionality as the systolic array test.
+- A test of the shifted buffer module, confirming its correct behavior.
+-
 ## Synthesis

 ## Interfacing